LetCompliance

 Renters Rights Act

-The Renters Rights Act comes into force 1 May 2026.
-Section 21 is abolished, fixed-term tenancies end, and new possession grounds apply.
+The Renters Rights Act came into force on 1 May 2026.
+Section 21 is abolished, fixed-term tenancies have ended, and new possession grounds apply.
 Here's exactly what you must do.

 Renters Rights Act